Codeking007/git/readme.txt

-git is a distributed version controller system git is a free software append GPL git has a stage dev
+﻿git is a distributed version controller system git is a free software append GPL git has a stage master and dev change bug